gauditech/gaudi-docs/docs/reference/apis.md

 ##### `alias`

-Alias is used as a `context` name for single cardinality endpoints, ioq. endpoints that have a target (eg. `get` and `update` endpoints).
+Alias is used as a `context` name for single cardinality endpoints, ioq. endpoints that have a target (e.g. `get` and `update` endpoints).
 Property is optional.

 ### Syntax